 Orewa College started as a District High School in 1956 with a roll of just 101 students.
 It officially became a College in 1974 with a roll of approximately 370 students, then in 2005 it became a Year 7 to 13 school.
 There has been significant property development at the College over the past few years due to strong growth in the school roll.
 The roll is almost at 2000 resident students as well as a strong international student group.

-This was opened in March 2010 by Prime Minister, Mr John Key.
+This was opened in March 2010 by then Prime Minister, Mr John Key.
 It is used for all school assemblies, school shows, performances and events.
 It is also used for many community activities.

 Named after Dr Dalziell who was Board of Governors Chairman from 1980 to 1989.
 The Dalziell Block houses the English and Media Studies facilities.
 A specialist lecture theatre and film editing facility for Media Studies was opened in 2006 by Mr Ian Mune, a well known New Zealand actor and movie director.